yanailab/celseq2/README.md

         └── expr.h5
 ```

-Results of <kbd>item-X</kbd> are useful to access technical variation when FASTQ
+Results of <kbd>item-X</kbd> are useful to assess technical variation when FASTQ
 files from multiple lanes, or technical/biological replicates are present.

 ## About